 Theology

-This major is designed in order to develop Asian theologians who will address the Word to the world from an Asian perspective since Myanmar Evangelical Christians value theology that is both biblical and contextual.
+This major is designed in order to develop Asian theologians who will address the Word to the world from an Asian perspective, since Myanmar Evangelical Christians value theology that is both biblical and contextual.
 Though its primary goal is to equip students for pastoral ministry the program also prepares those who intend to pursue higher theological education or teach in theological institutions.

 TH511 Christian Theology 1

-This course aims to deal with some important features of Christian Theology and tries to cover particularly the areas of the doctrines of God, the Bible, and Humanity.
+This course aims to deal with some important features on Christian Theology and try to cover particularly on the areas of the doctrines of God, the Bible and Humanity.
 This course does not intend to deal with the whole aspects of these three great doctrines but will deal with some important areas which will help the students gain new insights for their lives and practical ministry.

 TH612 Christian Theology 2